-As explained in Chapter 8, Administration, the effect of the General Plan amendment associated with the Specific Plan will be to limit residential capacity in the Specific Plan area to 289 residential units in order to comply with Measure E. There are currently 75 constructed dwelling units within the Specific Plan area, leaving capacity for an additional 214 units (289-75=214).
-These 214 units, plus any units to offset demolition of existing units, are available for allocation to specific residential development projects to be constructed within the boundary of the Specific Plan at such time as those projects are approved during the term of Measure E. These 214 units, and any units to offset demolition of existing units, shall be distributed proportionately among three (3) districts as follows:
+As explained in Chapter 8, Administration, the General Plan amendment associated with the original Specific Plan as adopted by Ordinance 1566-NS limited residential capacity in the Specific Plan area to 289 residential units in order to comply with Measure E. There were 75 constructed dwelling units within the Specific Plan area, leaving capacity for an additional 214 units (289-75=214).
+These units, plus any units to offset demolition of existing units, are available for allocation to specific residential development projects within the boundary of the Specific Plan at such time as those projects are approved.
+These units, and any units to offset demolition of existing units, shall be distributed proportionately among three (3) districts as follows:

-- Moorpark Road to Rancho Road 1/3 (71 units of base), - Rancho Road to Conejo School Road 1/3 (72 units of base), - Conejo School Road to Duesenberg Drive -1/3 (71 units of base)
+- Conejo Boulevard to Rancho Road 1/2 (71 units of base, - Rancho Road to Conejo School Road 1/3 (72 units of base), - Conejo School Road to Duesenberg Drive -1/3 (71 units of base) - b.
+Vertical Mixed-Use Requirement c.
+Unassigned Residential Capacity the Specific Plan.
+This capacity is "unassigned residential capacity" and the units are not assigned to particular districts within the Specific Plan area.
+They are available for allocation to vertical mixed-use projects fronting on Thousand Oaks Boulevard through the Additional Allocation Approval process as described in Paragraph 7 (Additional Allocation Approval), Subsection B (Specific Plan Administration) of Chapter 8.

-A minimum of fifty percent (50%) of the dwelling units in each of these three geographic areas must be constructed vertically as part of a mixed-use project along the frontage of Thousand Oaks Boulevard.
+A minimum of fifty percent (50%) of the dwelling units (36 units) in each of these three geographic areas must be located in vertical mixed-use projects fronting on Thousand Oaks Boulevard.
 The purpose of these requirements is to distribute residential development generally along the entire Specific Plan corridor, and to encourage mixed-use development facing Thousand Oaks Boulevard.
-These 214 residential uses shall be allocated within the above referenced constraints on a first come, first served basis.